University of Wisconsin-River Falls ROI Analysis

 ROI Analysis

-Based on the provided data, the debt-to-income ratio is approximately 0.48 for the first year after graduation.
-This is calculated by dividing the median debt of $20,500 by the first-year earnings of $42,343.
+Based on the median debt and one-year earnings, the debt-to-income ratio is approximately 0.48.
+This is calculated by dividing the debt by the annual income.

 Generated from College Scorecard & IPEDS data